Hana Attia

 Welcome to my website!

-I completed my BA and MA in Political Science at the University of Mannheim, focusing on international relations and quantitative methods.
-I was a visiting Fulbright PhD Student at the American University in Washington DC and a visiting DAAD Graduate Student at the Johns Hopkins University.
+I completed my PhD at the University of Konstanz (2023) and my BA and MA in Political Science at the University of Mannheim.
+Before taking up my current position, I was a Postdoctoral Fellow at the University of Salzburg (2023-2025) and a Research Fellow at the German Institute for Global and Area Studies (2018-2023).
+I was also a Visiting Scholar-in-Residence at the American University in Washington DC funded by Fulbright and a visiting DAAD Graduate Student at the Johns Hopkins University.
 When I am not doing research I am dancing, hiking, watching/playing football or visiting my family in Egypt.

 Download my resumé .